fl-yu/CUT-RUNTools-2.0/README.md

 If you run into issues and would like to report them, you can use the "Issues" tab on the left hand side.
-Alternatively, you can contact authors: fyu{at}broadinstitute.org, or gcyuan{at}jimmy.harvard.edu.
+Alternatively, you can contact authors: fyu{at}broadinstitute.org or guo-cheng.yuan{at}mssm.edu .